 When we begin to think that what we intuitively want or how we’re feeling isn’t the right thing to do, we begin to doubt ourselves.

-Not only do we trust ourselves less, over time, we’ll read and scan our environment for the right answer.
-Little kids get really good at reading the situation and figuring out what the right thing to say or do in that moment to get a kudos - to get a smile - to get some affection and love from their environment.
+Not only do we trust ourselves less over time, but we’ll also start reading people and scanning our environment for the right answer.
+Little kids get really good at reading the situation and figuring out what the right thing to say or do at that moment to get a kudos - to get a smile - to get some affection and love from their environment.

 Next time they pass by a park, perhaps rather saying “I want to go to the park” a quick study might have the child say instead, “do we have to make dinner now?” or “am I wearing the right clothes for play?” or “is there someone at home waiting for us?”